gaelforget/ClimateModels.jl/docs/src/functionalities.md

 @ModelRun ClimateModels.RandomWalker
 ```

-The above example uses [ClimateModels.RandomWalker](@ref) as the model's top level function / wrapper function.
+The above example uses [RandomWalker](@ref) as the model's top level function / wrapper function.

 By design of our interface, **it is required** that this function receives a `ModelConfig` as its sole input argument.